nktnet1/sync-request-curl/ROADMAP.md

       `Content-Length: 0`.
 - [x] Remove `content-encoding` from the exposed response headers after transparent gzip/deflate decompression so the headers describe the body actually returned to callers.
-Preserve the header when decompression is disabled or the encoding is unsupported.
+Also remove the encoded representation's stale `content-length`; do not fabricate a decoded length.
+Preserve both headers when decompression is disabled, unsupported, or fails.
 - [x] Match Node's duplicate response-header folding: expose `set-cookie` as an array even when only one value is present, join repeated `cookie` values with `; `, join ordinary repeated headers with `, `, and keep the